Folio III Field Notes

 On Windows

-1. Quit the Ollama application by clicking on it in the taskbar.
+1. Quit the Ollama application from the taskbar.

-2. Open the Settings (Windows 11) or Control Panel (Windows 10), and search for Environment Variables.
+2. Open Settings (Windows 11) or Control Panel (Windows 10) and search for Environment Variables.

-3. Click on Edit environment variables for your account.
+3. Click Edit environment variables for your account.

 6. Restart the Ollama application from the Start menu.

-1. If everything is configured correctly, you should see a response from the Ollama server.
+If everything's configured correctly, you'll get a response from the Ollama server.

 Conclusion

-By following these steps, you can easily share your Ollama server with other devices on your network.
-This is particularly useful for collaborative projects or when you want to access the server from multiple devices.
+You can easily share your Ollama server with other devices on your network with this setup — useful for collaborative projects or accessing the server from multiple devices.